 In this lab, we will use a fixed eye tracker to record gaze behaviour during passive viewing of emotional faces.
 This lab will use video stimuli described in a recent paper [6].
 These videos show a woman expressing happiness, fear and no particular emotion (neutral condition; see Figure 3).
-We will test the hypotheses 1) that people spend more time looking at the eyes in the fearful condition relative to the happy condition, and 2) that people spend more time looking at the mouth in the happy condition relative to the fearful condition.
-We will also look at other eye tracking metrics, including the location of the participant's first fixation and time to first fixation on a given region.
+We will test the hypotheses 1) that people spend more time looking at the eyes in the fearful condition relative to the happy condition, and 2) that people spend more time look at other eye tracking metrics, including the location of the participant's first fixation and time to first fixation on a given region.

-- Students will act as both experimenter and participant in an eye tracking task - You will learn how to set up the experiment and calibrate the eye tracker for a new participant - You will learn how to define dynamic areas of interest (AOIs) that track moving features in the videos, and extract eye movement data from each AOI.
+- Students will act as both experimenter and participant in an eye tracking task - You will learn how to set up the experiment and calibrate the eye tracker for a new participant - You will learn how to define dynamic areas of interest (AOIs) that track moving features in the videos, and extract eye movement data from each AOI. - You will conduct a group analysis of data recorded from all students in the class (N = 10), and test the hypotheses listed above.